 I struggled with confidence in my life when I was young as much as the next person.
 Looking back, as difficult as it may have seemed at the time, I had the same self-doubt, fears and feelings of loneliness as any other person.
 But nothing could have prepared me for what I would face in the future.

 After going to college and getting married, I set off in my career in Public Relations, despite having gone to school for Psychology.
 I felt a bit directionless, but was okay with knowing I had a job and a work ethic to see me through.
 My husband and I hadn't decided whether or not we wanted children, so my career WAS my direction.
 Life threw us our first curve ball when the tragedy of 9/11 happened.
 We had only been married 11 months.
 My husband had just caught a plane to New York the night before.
 I was home alone when the phone woke me up at 6 a.m.
 It was my husband who said "turn on the TV, the phones are about to go dead here, just know that I'm OK...
 I love you."
 CLICK.
 When I turned the TV on and realized the devastation that was taking place, my mind almost instantly changed about having children.
 Same for my husband.
 We realized that there was more to life than getting up and going to work to earn money.
-Fast forward 2 1/2 years, I gave birth to my first daughter.
+Fast forward 2 1/2 years, I gave birth to our first daughter.
 The joy she brought to our lives and the way our marriage was enriched was overwhelming.
 I never knew I had so much MORE love in my heart to give.
+That was my first leap of faith.

 A few years later, my husband's job moved us to Texas.
 We learned shortly thereafter that we were pregnant again.
 This time, we learned that we were expecting TWIN girls.
 Due to the high costs of child care for 3 children under the age of 3, we decided that it was best for me to stay home.
 Nursing twins for 12 months is no easy feat - MAD respect to all the moms out there who have done that for a year and longer!
 During that year, I began to feel the weight of trying to keep up with life.
 And THAT'S where it began...

 Fast forward 4 years.
-We were living back in the Bay Area due to a job transfer for my husband's work.
+We were living back home in the Bay Area due to a job transfer for my husband's work.
 We were back among our childhood friends with family close by.
 It was a blessing, but life got busier with keeping up with the pace of seeing friends and family and with kids getting older and beginning extracurricular activities.
 I had found a job with Care.com that allowed me to work from home part time.
 I was overjoyed and remember thinking "Wow, there are so many women out there who would kill for a job like mine where you get to stay home, raise your kids AND earn a paycheck (albeit, small)".
 I would take the kids to school, come home, pour myself a cup of coffee and settle in to my same green chair, day in and day out.
 My job took little to no thinking and didn't challenge me at all.
 All the while, the GUILT in my head would tell me "think about how LUCKY you are to be able to earn a paycheck from home" but I was dying inside from the MONOTONY my life had taken on.

 One morning, I was in the kitchen making a PEANUT BUTTER and JELLY sandwich for my girls when my husband came downstairs and said "whatcha doin'?"
 My response stopped me in my tracks "oh, just making a PEANUT BUTTER and JELLY sandwich... that's WHAT I DO".
 In that moment, I heard my disdain and resentment and thought to myself "SHAME on you for letting yourself get to this point.
 What example are you setting for your kids?".
 While that WAS my wake-up moment, I still didn't know what I wanted to do with my life or how to change it and began to put pressure on myself to figure it out.
 Going back to work didn't seem like an option yet.
 I stayed in that job for 7 years, slowly dying, until one day...